Growing mint in your garden? See how easy it is to dry fresh mint leaves to brew tea and more. Enjoy this refreshing herb all year long!

 Others to try are field mint, water mint, chocolate mint and lemon balm.

-To Make a Cup of Tea
+How to Make a Cup of Mint Tea

 To prepare a cup of mint tea, crush a few tea leaves (about a teaspoon) and add to a loose leaf tea infuser or tea filter bag.

 Bring fresh water not quite to boiling (about 93°F), then pour into mug.
 Steep for 3-5 minutes.
+We have a Breville smart kettle that heats the water to the optimal temperature for herbal tea.

 For a bit of variation, I sometimes add a touch of honey to my mint tea.